-Lord Bracadale alone is responsible for the conduct and conclusions of the Review.
-A reference group has been set up to provide a range of knowledge, experience and understanding as proposals are developed on a wide range of issues which may potentially affect a wide range of people.
-Members bring a broad mix of relevant skills and objectivity and are not representative of particular interests.
+Lord Bracadale alone was responsible for the conduct and conclusions of the Review.
+A reference group wasset up to provide a range of knowledge, experience and understanding as proposals were developed on a wide range of issues which may potentially affect a wide range of people.
+Members brought a broad mix of relevant skills and objectivity and were not representative of particular interests.

 - Provide independent expert advice and knowledge of the policy, legislative background and practice of existing hate crime legislation

 - Provide understanding of the issues involved and the impact that the current legislation and any changes proposed has/may have on communities